 He has also an IPA (Intergovernmental Personal Act) appointment at the NASA Kennedy Space Center as a Chief Scientist for Human-Centered Design.

-Since 2013, he is a member of the Scientific Committee of SESAR (Single European Sky for Air Traffic Management Research), one of the most ambitious research and development projects ever launched by the European Community.
+Since 2013, he is a member of the Scientific Committee of SESAR (Single European Sky for Air Traffic Management Research), one of the most ambitious research and development projects ever launched by the European Commission.

 Previously Dr. Boy was Founder and President of the European Institute of Cognitive Sciences and Engineering (EURISCO) in France -- a research institute of Airbus and Thales.
 He lead EURISCO from its creation in 1992 until its closing in 2008.
 EURISCO was a multidisciplinary organization made up of cognitive and social scientists, computer scientists, engineers and human factors specialists.
 It served students from various universities and engineering schools that were part of EURISCO's network of excellence.
 EURISCO focused strongly on its associations with the European aeronautical industry, research and education.